Canadian Army: Vehicles

 Other vehicles the Canadian Army uses for personnel transport and logistics includes the amphibious Bandvagn 206 and the G Wagon - Light Utility Vehicle Wheeled.
 Armoured support vehicles in use include the Armoured Combat Support Vehicle and the Leopard 2ARV and 2AEV variants, the latter two used for armoured recovery and engineering purposes.
 Other support vehicles include the Light Support Vehicle Wheeled, Medium Support Vehicle System, and the Heavy Logistics Vehicle Wheeled.

-The army also operates several specialized armored vehicles for demining and route clearance, including the Buffalo, and Husky VMMD.
+The army also operates several specialized armoured vehicles for demining and route clearance, including the Buffalo, and Husky VMMD.
 For transport, route opening personnel utilize the Cougar mine-resistant ambush protected vehicle.

 Weapons

 The Canadian Army's standard issue weapon is the 5.56 mm Colt Canada C7 and C8 rifles, while the C22 pistol is the standard sidearm.
 The C7A2 serves as the standard personal assault rifle, while the C8A3 carbine is used when space constraints limit the use of the C7A2.